Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

-Suppose you don’t use a CDN, and your site is hosted on a server in India, and all your website visitors connect to it.
-Indian and other South Asian visitors experience fast page load times.
-However, visitors from overseas countries like the US experience slow loading speeds.
-There can be a significant time difference depending on whether the files are loaded from near or far.
+Suppose you don’t use a CDN, and your site is hosted in India, and all your website visitors connect to it.
+Indian and other Asian users experience fast page load times.
+Visitors from overseas countries, such as the US, experience slow page load times.

 When you use a CDN, you can configure your WordPress site to copy static files to the CDN.
-Providers copy files to their Edge locations using different host names, like cdn.EXsite.com.
+Providers copy files to their Edge locations using different hostnames, such as cdn.EXsite.com.

 When someone visits your site, everything loads from the actual domain, but your site assets load from your CDN hostname.